 A searing, true story of New York City in the 1980's:

-During the height of the crack cocaine epidemic, with AIDS and homelessness out of control, sixteen year old Tina leaves behind her dysfunctional family to join her new friend, April, a wild and charismatic teenage runaway, living in the station's deepest tunnels amidst the homeless and drug addicted.
+During the height of the crack cocaine epidemic, with AIDS and homelessness out of control, sixteen year old Tina leaves behind her dysfunctional family to join her new friend, April Savino, a wild and charismatic teenage runaway, living in the station's deepest tunnels amidst the homeless and drug addicted.

 Soon she's caught up in in a romantic relationship with April and finds herself following in her footsteps: bingeing on crack cocaine, stealing, rolling drunks, and panhandling to support their habits and to survive on the New York City streets.
 This is Tina's raw, riveting account of life among the hardcore homeless, her addiction to crack, her love for April, and what she is forced to do to support her addiction and her love.

-After serving several jail terms for assault and robbery and enduring April's sudden, brutal death,Tina struggles to make her painful way back to the world of the living.
+After serving several jail terms for assault and robbery and enduring April Savino's sudden, brutal death,Tina struggles to make her painful way back to the world of the living.

-New: Living at the Edge of the World will be available on Kindle and Nook in August 2015
+New: Living at the Edge of the World is now available on Kindle and Nook.

 Winnie Sprockett was just six years old in 1938 when she was committed by her foster mother to a state institution for mentally retarded females, where she remained most of her life.